 Richard D. and Sheppard R. Cooke Memorial Scholarship.
-For students at Union Presbyterian Seminary in Richmond who are candidates for the ministry.
+For students from South Hampton Roads being educated for the ministry at Union Presbyterian Seminary in Richmond.
 Preference will be given to students from Norfolk churches within the Presbytery of Eastern Virginia.
 April 1 deadline.

 William F. Miles.
-For a student who is preparing for leadership in a field of religious service.
-Recipients are recommended by Westminster Chapter #99, Order of the Eastern Star.
+For a student from Hampton Roads who is preparing for leadership in a field of religious service.
 April 1 deadline.

 Reverend Doctor Joyce G. Moss Theologian Scholarship.
-For students attending Richmond Virginia Seminary or Regent University School of Divinity with the intent of pursuing a full-time career in Christian ministry.
+For students attending Regent University School of Divinity with the intent of pursuing a full-time career in Christian ministry.
 Preference will be given to full-time students who have at least a 3.0 grade point average.
 Applicants may be from outside the Hampton Roads area.
 April 1 deadline.

 Hy Smith Endowment Fund.
 For students at Virginia Theological Seminary in Alexandria who are candidates for the ministry.
 Students must be residents of the geographic region served by the Diocese of Southern Virginia.
 April 1 deadline.